stanleyseow/Vue2-Moralis/README.md

 Vue2 Moralis ERC-20 Query

-## Create a .env.local with the data fromn Moralis
+## Create a .env.local with the data from Moralis

 VUE_APP_MORALIS_APPLICATION_ID=XXXXXXXXXXXXXXXXXXX